Cerasuolo d'Abruzzo: History

 In Abruzzo, cerasuolo has always referred to the rosé style of wine made in the region.
 It has been produced under the rules of the Montepulciano d'Abruzzo DOC since it was established in 1968, and in 2010 it was promoted to its own separate Cerasuolo d'Abruzzo DOC.
 The term cerasuolo can also refer to Cerasuolo di Vittoria, an unrelated DOCG dry red wine from Sicily made from Nero d'Avola and Frappato.

 Winemaking and viticulture

 Cerasuolo is made in the rosato style using the same DOC composition rules as the red wines of Montepulciano d'Abruzzo: at least 85% Montepulciano, and the remainder Sangiovese or other local varieties.

-Finished Cerasuolo wines must have a minimum alcohol level of 12%, and be released no earlier than the 1st of January of the year following vintage (about 2–3 months of bottle age).
+Finished Cerasuolo wines must have a minimum alcohol level of 12%, and be released no earlier than 1 January of the year following vintage (about 2–3 months of bottle age).
 For wines marked Superiore, the minimum alcohol is higher at 12.5% and the earliest release date is 1st of March in the year following vintage (about 4–5 months of bottle age).

 The DOC includes the same restrictions on vineyard elevation as the Montepulciano DOC: no higher than 500 m above sea level, or 600 m for vineyards on south-facing slopes.